 Support obligations can be modified when either parent has experienced a substantial change in circumstances.

 Generally, support obligations remain in place for each child until he or she has reached the age of 18 or becomes emancipated.
+Contrary to popular belief, child support does not necessarily automatically end when a child graduates high school in New Jersey.
 However, we all know that circumstances in life can change drastically and there are reasons that support obligations need to be altered.
 The law in NJ accounts for these changes in life and allows for child support modifications under certain circumstances.

 Modification under “changed circumstances”